| Channel

 the small fragmented shops and service offerings into larger units.

 A concentration pattern can fundamentally transform the retail landscape.
+A

 new pattern emerging in retail channels is called the "Customer